basilisp-lang/basilisp/docs/differencesfromclojure.rst

 Type hints may be applied anywhere they are supported in Clojure (as the ``:tag`` metadata key), but the compiler does not currently use them for any purpose.
 Tags provided for ``def`` names, function arguments and return values, and :lpy:form:`let` locals will be applied to the resulting Python AST by the compiler wherever possible.
-Particularly in the case of function arguments and return values, these tags maybe introspected from the Python `inspect <https://docs.python.org/3/library/inspect.html>`_ module.
+Particularly in the case of function arguments and return values, these tags maybe introspected from the Python :external:py:mod:`inspect` module.
 There is no need for type hints anywhere in Basilisp right now, however.

 .. _compilation_differences: